August – October 2017

 La Grace seen from the Greenhill Scenic carpark.
 For more details about the vessel visit the website here

 The ship departed after 8pm this evening heading south for France.
-The crew enjoyed a good meal on deck before sailing.
-Not long after she departed Wicklow lifeboat launched to search for two over due kayakers.
-Thankfully they were located near Wicklow head and landed safely ashore.
+The crew enjoyed a hearty meal on deck before sailing.
+Not long after she departed Wicklow all-weather lifeboat RNLB Annie Blaker launched to search for two over due kayakers.
+Thankfully they were located near Wicklow head and landed safely ashore by the lifeboat volunteers.

 Mv Tina departs after discharging a part cargo of packaged timber on Friday afternoon.

-Pollux arrives at Wicklow harbour on Thursday morning to load a cargo of Glass cullet.Loading was completed in the afternoon and she departed for Liverpool on the high tide this afternoon.
+Pollux arrives at Wicklow harbour on Thursday morning to load a cargo of Glass cullet.Loading was completed and she departed for Liverpool on the high tide this afternoon.

-Isis arrived from Scotland on Thursday afternoon to unload a cargo of round timber at the Packet pier. the beam trawler Bridget Carmel is seen at the North quay.
+Isis arrived from Scotland on Thursday afternoon to unload a cargo of round timber at the Packet pier.
+Thebeam trawler Bridget Carmel is also seen at the North quay.

-Improvement works began on the East pier on Monday with the arrival of the Engineering Company and their equipment.
+Improvement and strengthening works began on the East pier on Monday with the arrival of the engineering company Dive & Marine Construction.
 Divers have begun to carry out surveys along the seabed around the pier.
 The photograph was taken on Wednesday morning.

 The liner Caribbean Princess motors north off the Wicklow coast on Sunday morning.
-The 290metre cruiser was built in 2004.
-She was bound for Dublin port after a call at Cobh.
+The 290metre cruiser built in 2004 was bound for Dublin port after a call at Cobh.

 Isis (1978/674grt, ex Deer Sound/1994 ex David Dorman/1989) arrives from Corpach on Sunday afternoon in the rain with a cargo of Scottish round timber.
-She discharged the next day and sailed for Kilroot near Belfast.
-Earlier Wicklow RNLI inshore lifeboat had assisted in the medivac of an injured person on the yacht in the harbour.
-The person was taken from the yacht and landed at the slip near the Sailing Club, to meet a waiting ambulance.
+She discharged the next day and sailed for Kilroot near Belfast to load road salt.
+Earlier Wicklow RNLI inshore lifeboat had assisted in the medivac of an injured person from a yacht in the harbour.
+The person was taken from the vessel and landed at the slip near the Sailing Club, to meet a waiting ambulance.
 She wish the person a speedy recovery.

 Velox departed on Thursday evening south with a cargo of scrap metal for Avonmouth.